Shield AI Signs Definitive Agreement To Acquire Martin UAV

 "Our team extensively examined the VTOL aircraft market.
 The architecture of the V-BAT is special.
 It looks different because it is different - no product or technical architecture is better positioned to meet current and future Department of Defense needs.
 The engineers behind V-BAT solved extremely complex problems with innovative and first-principles approaches.
 By addressing these problems, they unlocked critical advantages over other VTOL aircraft," said Ryan Tseng, Shield AI CEO and cofounder.

-About Shield AI Shield AI is a venture-backed company built around a team of proven executives, warfighters with relevant national security experience, and world-class AI engineers.
-The company is headquartered in San Diego, CA with satellite offices across the United States.
-Shield AI's products and people are currently in the field actively supporting operations with the US Department of Defense and allies.
+Shield AI is a venture-backed company built around a team of proven executives, warfighters with relevant national security experience, and world-class AI engineers.
+The company is headquartered in San Diego, CA, with satellite offices across the United States.
+Shield AI's products and people are currently in the field actively supporting operations with the U.S. Department of Defense and allies.
 For more information, visit www.shield.ai.

 Follow Shield AI on LinkedIn and Twitter

-About Martin UAV Martin UAV is a private, advanced technology company based in Plano, TX.
+Martin UAV is a private, advanced technology company based in Plano, TX.
 The company specializes in building wholly unique, unmanned aircraft systems and associated flight control software.
 The company's systems are commercially developed to fill critical operational needs in tactical & confined operational environments.
 Its V-BAT series aircraft is the only single-engine ducted fan VTOL that has the ability to launch & recover from a hover, fly up to 11 hours in horizontal flight, and make mid-flight transitions to "hover & stare" at any time throughout a given mission set.
+For more information, visit www.martinuav.com.

 Follow Martin UAV on LinkedIn and Twitter